PDP-10/its/doc/logo.md

 But please note, that the 11LOGO version 1007 currently available on ITS is very early MIT 11LOGO one.
 It is in essence just logo language evaluator with limited turtle display 340 grapics capabilities only.
-A brief description of the built-in procedures (primitives) in 11LOGO version that we have is available at `its/doc/_info_/11logo.order document`.
+A brief description of the built-in procedures (primitives) in 11LOGO version that we have is available at `its/doc/_info_/11logo.order` document.

 ### MIT PLOGO